DanParkinson/to-do-it-drf-api/README.md

 ## INTRODUCTION

 The **To-Do-It API** is a backend service built with **Django REST Framework (DRF)** that powers a task management system.
 This API allows users to create, update, delete, and organize tasks efficiently.
-With built-in authentication, categorization, and filtering, it provides a robust solution for personal and collaborative task management.
+With built-in authentication, categorization, and filtering, it provides a robust solution for personal task management.

 ### Key Features